zend-patterns/ZendServerChefCookbook/README.md

   <tr>
     <td><tt>['zendserver']['apikeyname']</tt></td>
     <td>string</td>
-    <td>Name fort the web API key that the installer creates.
+    <td>Name for the web API key that the installer creates.
 The api key is required for all management functionality</td>
     <td>Yes</td>
     <td><tt>-</tt></td>
   </tr>